 4. Join a club (online or off)

 Search for camera clubs where you live – there’s more than likely to be one.
 If you’re at college or university there will almost certainly be one.
 Express an interest and show up to a meeting – you may or may not find it’s for you, but having a group of people to show your photos to on a regular basis will definitely spur you on to create more.
 Also look online – Flickr groups are a good place to start if you want to find people who share your photographic interests.

 5. Get involved with APOY

 We’d be remiss if we didn’t mention our own competition.
-Amateur Photographer of the Year is our in-house photo competition especially for amateurs, and we’re just in the process of wrapping up the 2014 edition.
+Amateur Photographer of the Year is our in-house photo competition especially for amateurs.
 Every round provides the opportunity to win a prize and accumulate points, and the photographer with the most points at the end of the year wins the grand title.

 6. Try a day course or workshop